 Partial or Off-line Exfiltration Basin Systems

-Partial basin systems exfiltrate a portion of the runoff (usually the first flush or the first half inch), with the remaining runoff being directed to other SCMs.
+Partial basin systems exfiltrate a portion of the runoff (usually the first flush or the first inch), with the remaining runoff being directed to other SCMs.
 Flow splitters or weirs divert flows containing the first flush into the infiltration basin.
 This design is useful at sites where exfiltration cannot be achieved by downstream detention SCMs because of site condition limitations.

 Applicability

-The suitability of infiltration basins at a given site is restricted by several factors, including soils, slope, depth to water table, depth to bedrock, the presence of an impermeable layer, contributing watershed area, proximity to wells, surface waters, and foundations.
+The suitability of infiltration basins at a given site is restricted by several factors, including soils, slope, depth to water table, depth to bedrock, the presence of an impermeable layer, contributing watershed area, proximity to wells, Surface Waters, and foundations.
 Generally, infiltration basins are suitable at sites with gentle slopes, permeable soils, relatively deep bedrock and groundwater levels, and a contributing watershed area of approximately 2 to 15 acres.
 Table IB.1 presents the recommended site criteria for infiltration basins.

-Pollution prevention and pretreatment are particularly important at sites where infiltration basins are located.
-A pollution prevention program that separates contaminated and uncontaminated runoff is essential.
-Uncontaminated runoff can be infiltrated directly, while contaminated runoff must be collected and pretreated using an appropriate combination of SCMs and then rerouted to the infiltration basin.
-This approach allows uncontaminated stormwater to be infiltrated during and immediately after the storm and permits the infiltration of contaminated stormwater after an appropriate detention time.
-The Pollution Prevention and Source Control Plan required by Stormwater Standard 4 must take these factors into account.
+Pollution prevention and pretreatment are particularly important at sites where infiltration basins are located, to minimize the potential for clogging.
+Pollution prevention limits the particulates that are generated.
+Pretreatment removes the gross solids and coarser suspended solids.
+Removing solids and the coarser suspended solids by pollution prevention and pretreatment will minimize the potential for clogging and failure of the infiltration basin.
+The Pollution Prevention and Source Control Plan required by Stormwater Standard 4 must address measures to reduce particulate generation, such as not applying sand to roads and parking areas during winter months.

 For land uses with higher potential pollutant loads, provide a bypass to divert contaminated stormwater from the infiltration basin in storms larger than the design storm.